andrew-kavas/fullstack/README.md

 ## Environment / Deploy
 POSTGRES_URL envar set in fly.io secrets

-TODO
+TODO \
+deploy through GH actions \
+  on push to main
+  to fly if configured

+internal slack notifications

-new eslint-config
+new eslint-config \
+rewrite linter
+  show detailed tsc errors

-dev vs prod envars
+dev vs prod envars \
   APP ENVARS -- RUN DIFFERENT DOCKER COMMANDS DEPENDING ON PROD OR DEV

-deploy to fly through GH actions on push to main

-APP:
+APP: \
 .env file
-  defined with script in index.html <head> that pulls vars from a file that is created every build find a web bundler, something like CORS or webpack?. look at Vite
+  defined with script in index.html <head> that pulls vars from a file that is created every build

 API:
 createdAt on every table